 The end result is a cream that is a little grainier than buttercream, since this is a cream cheese base.
 But the main difference is in the taste, which is very rich, thick, and tangy.
 Cream cheese has a just a bit of salt added, and this pairs very well with many flavors.

 Now let’s compare these two creams, see which would work better for your particular case.
-We’re mostly talking about frosting a cake here, but you may also apply this to filling a cake.
+We’re mostly talking about frosting a cake here, but you may also apply this to fill a cake.

 Buttercream is rich and smooth